 So, you’ve decided that you do need a new ERP project.
 Before you jump in and begin to start researching systems or scheduling vendor presentations, you first need to get complete your strategy.

 Depending on the size of the business the MD/CEO may or may not be leading the project.
 (In many smaller businesses they may well be.)
 However in larger SME’s and mid-market businesses it will likely be a project manager or internal consultant.)
 Undoubtedly the executive team do need to be involved in the strategy and in making key decisions to lay the foundation for a successful project.

 In our experience, there are five key strategies to work through:

 Many open source ERP projects derail because the company has never worked out their key priorities.
 When the inevitable glitches come up, they don’t know how and where to compromise.
 So, your very first step has to be an open and honest discussion about your business objectives.
 What are the outcomes you are looking for?
 Some examples:

 - Redeploy four FTE (Full Time Employees) by avoiding any rekeying between open source ERP solution and our website.

 - Eliminate orders from customers on credit stop by eliminating the lag between finance and order processing.

 - Integrate with a new customer’s ordering systems within about two weeks of contract signing.

-An open source ERP project typically has 10-20 key objectives, and it is crucial that the board has a consensus on each of them.
+An open source ERP project typically has 10-20 key objectives.
+It is crucial that the board has a consensus on each of them.
 Because then there will be far less room for argument or subjectivity when the road gets bumpy.
-And later you’ll be able to point back to your requirements document and show it was all there in black and white from the start – clarity on your business objectives will avoid disputes internally and with suppliers.
+Also later you’ll be able to point back to your requirements document and show it was all there in black and white from the start.
+Therefore clarity on your business objectives will avoid disputes internally and with suppliers.